LinkedIn Open InMail: How to Reach 400 More Leads/Month for Free (2026 Guide)

 LinkedIn wants to keep its reputation strong and avoid spam, so it heavily limits the amount of InMail messages members can send with something called LinkedIn InMail credits.

-At the start of the month, each Premium, Sales Navigator or Recruiter account receives a set quota of monthly InMail credits.
+At the start of your billing cycle, each Premium, Sales Navigator or Recruiter account receives a set quota of monthly InMail credits.
 For Premium Career members this number is 5, rising to 15 for Premium Business.
 Recruiter Lite comes with 30 InMail credits a month, and Sales Navigator offers 50.

 Basic LinkedIn accounts receive no allowance for InMails but can send connection requests as usual.
 They can also send Open InMails to members with Open Profiles.

-50 credits per month is actually a pretty low figure – hardly enough to carry out a sophisticated sales strategy on LinkedIn.
+50 credits per month is actually a pretty low figure, hardly enough to carry out a sophisticated sales strategy on LinkedIn.
 One way to work around this limit and get more InMail credits without any extra cost is to target accounts with Open LinkedIn Profiles.
+With Sales Navigator you cannot purchase additional credits, making Open Profiles the only free way to extend your reach

 The format of an Open InMail.